 How to Register to Vote in NH:

 You are required to present proof of identity, age, citizenship and domicile to register to vote.
 If you do NOT have documentation proving one or more of these things, you may sign an official form (affidavit).
+See what qualifies as proof HERE.
+Note - for the time being a NH Real ID does not qualify as proof of citizenship.

 You can Register to Vote: